JuneWprog/nextjs-tutorial/README.md

 - config prisma /prisma/schema.prisma

-- migration : migration refers to the process of changing the database schema 3 Things this command does:
+- migration: migration refers to the process of changing the database schema 3 Things this command does:

 1. install @prisma/client package